 Use the appropriate channels for communication and tell your teams to do the same.
 For instance, if a certain manager needs something done on an urgent basis, email wouldn’t be an appropriate channel.
 Instead, it would be much wiser to communicate through an instant messaging app.

 5. Take some time out for team building activities

 The last addition to our list of remote team best practices is to focus on online team building activities.
 With team building, you can build camaraderie among your employees.
 Contrary to popular belief, close proximity is not a prerequisite.

 Here are a few activities that you can try in order to boost remote collaboration:

 - Virtual home tours

 - Virtual show-and-tell

 Ask your employees for suggestions and get creative.

 Try Wrike and improve remote collaboration

-With a few tweaks and the right tools, you’ll get your remote teams collaborating in no time.
-And Wrike can help!
+With a few tweaks and the right tools, you’ll get your remote teams collaborating seamlessly in no time.
+And Wrike can help.